darwino/darwino-documentation/Developer Guide/Using the Studio.md

 Using the Studio
 =======================

+This section requires some serious structure and some fleshing-out... and, of course, screen shots galore.

-Creating your first Darwino application
+# Creating your first Darwino application

 The Wizard generates a set of Maven projects (need screenshot).
 The top project is the container for the other projects